buba447/solartracer-485/xr_usb_serial_common-1a/README.txt

 Exar USB Serial Driver
 ======================
-Version 1C  2017/1/11
-        Add the 9-bit mode support.
-        Disbale the debug messages.
-Version 1B, 11/6/2015
-Fixed Bug: The conditional logic to support kernel 3.9 was incorrect(line 396 in xr_usb_serial_common.c).

 Version 1A, 1/9/2015

 This driver will work with any USB UART function in these Exar devices: